 Your spending affects your limit.
 Amex takes your past spending into account when deciding your limit.
 If you haven’t been using up a lot of your available credit thus far, you may actually receive more as a reward for being responsible.

 Payment history is important.
-Amex Business Gold is a charge card, meaning you’re supposed to pay off the full balance every month.
+Amex Business Gold is a hybrid card, meaning you’re supposed to pay off the full balance every month most of the time.
 If your payment is late, they’ll charge a fee and maybe even lower your limit.

 Amex looks at overall credit history.
 If you pay your other loans and lines of credit on time every month and keep your credit utilization low, Amex will see you as more trustworthy and will be more likely to increase your spending power.